Elizabeth O'Keeffe: Estate Agents Guarantee Fund scandal

 Further, Perton reported that investigations by the Auditor-General and by Deloitte Touche Tohmatsu (Deloitte) were not willingly assisted by O’Keeffe and Land Victoria.
 Requests for information and assistance by Deloitte's were blocked by Land Victoria.
 Perton reported that on 31 May 2001, Deloitte requested information from Land Victoria.
 In response, O’Keeffe's subordinate, John Hartigan, Director of the Land Registry (under Land Victoria) directed all staff to not comply with any request for information from Deloitte.

-Perton reported that the Surveyor-General initially raised his concerns of the proposal to obtain funds from EAGF on 7 March 2001.
+Perton also reported that the Surveyor-General initially raised his concerns of the proposal to obtain funds from EAGF on 7 March 2001.
 His concerns were dismissed by O’Keeffe who “responded in threatening terms” that he was accountable to Garbutt and the Secretary (Munro) through O’Keeffe and Hartigan.

 Specifically regarding the hiring of a legal firm and private investigators to investigate the Surveyor-General and his office, Garbutt advised that DENR under Munro had ordered an investigation but could find no evidence.
 In fact, efforts by DENR to blame the Surveyor-General for leaks were misplaced as Bell was a protected whistleblower, having gone through the appropriate channel to raise concerns with the Ombudsman.
 Thus, this was further evidence of malfeasance, including efforts to intimidate and harass the Surveyor-General, by O'Keeffe supported by Secretary Munro and endorsed by Minister Garbutt.

 A subsequent investigation by the State Ombudsman, “A conspiracy between members of the Department of Natural Resources and Environment and of the Department of Justice to defraud the Estate Agents Guarantee Fund” found the attempt represented a conflict of interest and was not ethical.
 The Ombudsman advised two whistle-blowers had come forward to his office which led to his investigation in accordance with ‘public interest disclosures’ under section 50 the Whistle-blowers Protection Act 2001 and launched on 19 June 2002.
 The Ombudsman found that the "projectising" of the survey function was little more than a scheme to obtain additional funding, despite already being appropriated.
 The Ombudsman concluded: “Finally, the allegations that arose when this matter was placed under scrutiny ought to stand as a warning to those entrusted with determining the eligibility of applicants and/or programmes for funding from the various Statutory Trust Funds.”